What Is A Chevy Factory Warranty?

 As technology and car-manufacturing methods advance, cars last longer on the roads than ever before.
-It’s estimated that the average vehicle age is nearly 12 years.
-While it’s exciting to imagine that your Chevrolet Cruze, Malibu, Silverado, or Equinox could be with you for more than a decade, it can also feel overwhelming, all costs and potential repair bills considered.
+While it’s exciting to imagine that your Chevrolet Cruze, Malibu, Silverado, Corvette, or Equinox could be with you for more than a decade, the potential costs and repair bills can also feel overwhelming.

-Third-party extended car warranty companies offer vehicle service contracts that continue protection beyond what Chevy’s warranty or even extended protection options are able to provide.
-These providers also incorporate more flexibility for customers, from a wider variety of customizable plans to varying term lengths, “choose your own mechanic” models, low deductibles, and flexible payment plans.
+Third-party extended car warranty companies offer vehicle service contracts that can last beyond what Chevy’s factory warranty and extended protection options are able to provide.
+These companies also incorporate more flexibility for customers, from a wider variety of customizable plans to varying term lengths, “choose your own mechanic” models, low deductibles, and flexible payment plans.

 There’s quite a few reputable extended car warranty companies out there.
 When comparing providers, we think it’s smart to call several companies to find the lowest price and most coverage.
 Get started with free quotes from these industry leaders.